advanced-chat/vue-advanced-chat/README.md

 (3) `roomId` can be used to load a specific room at any time

+(4) `roomMessage` can be used to add a default textarea value

-(4) `messagesLoaded` must be manually set to `true` when all messages of a conversation have been loaded.
+(5) `messagesLoaded` must be manually set to `true` when all messages of a conversation have been loaded.
 Meaning the user cannot scroll on top anymore

-(5) `menuActions` can be used to display your own buttons when clicking the vertical dots icon inside a room.<br>
+(6) `menuActions` can be used to display your own buttons when clicking the vertical dots icon inside a room.<br>
 You can then use the [menuActionHandler](#events-api) event to call your own action after clicking a button.
 Ex:

 ```javascript